 - vii.
 Fume hood Many water sensitive chemicals will liberate hydrogen when they react with water.
 The use of a fume hood is recommended to prevent the buildup of combustible gases. - viii.
-Glove (dry) box A glove box may be used to handle water sensitive chemicals when a dry atmosphere is required. - ix.
-Gloves - Gloves shall be worn when handling water sensitive chemicals. - x.
-Hazard assessment coats, closed toed shoes, and long sleeved clothing shall be worn when handling water sensitive chemicals.
-Additional protective clothing shall be worn if the possibility of skin contact is likely.
+Glove (dry) box

+A glove box may be used to handle water sensitive chemicals when a dry atmosphere is required.

+Gloves shall be worn when handling water sensitive chemicals.